ifBars/VRChat-ProTVConvertor/README.md

-# ProTVConvertor
+	ProTVConvertor
- VRChat Youtube to ProTV Playlist Convertor, Comments, Questions, Concerns, Etc. Discord: P.Penguin#7468

- USAGE:
+ProTVConvertor is a program that allows users to convert YouTube video links, YouTube playlist links, and http and https video links into the correct format required for ProTV, a VRChat development addon that allows users to create playlists to watch in VRChat.
+With this program, you can convert all the links into a playlist, with names, in the correct format.
+The program also comes with a feature for downloading thumbnails, checking for updates automatically, and it can automatically remove any YouTube videos that have been deleted or privated, or any invalid YouTube video.

+	Installation
+Download the setup.exe file from the ProTVConvertor repository.
+Run the setup.exe file to install the program.
+Create a shortcut for UrlArray.application (optional).
+Usage
-	-Run setup.exe to install, then create a shortcut for UrlArray.application (optional) -Enter a single, full youtube URL to add one URL to the list of URLS -Optionally, add a prefix to put before the youtube links (IE: https://nextnex.com/?url=) -Press add link to add the one link
+Enter a single, full YouTube URL to add one URL to the list of URLs.
+Optionally, add a prefix to put before the YouTube links (e.g., https://nextnex.com/?url=).
+Press "Add Link" to add the one link.
-	-Paste a playlist ID and press load playlist to grab every video in the playlist
+Paste a playlist ID and press "Load Playlist" to grab every video in the playlist.
+The playlist ID is after the "list=" in the YouTube playlist link.
+For example, in the link "https://www.youtube.com/playlist?list=PL9n07ws2xINsLzMHXJqpHhmpltpFNQgQn", you would paste "PL9n07ws2xINsLzMHXJqpHhmpltpFNQgQn".
-	-IE: The playlist ID is after the list= https://www.youtube.com/playlist?list=PL9n07ws2xINsLzMHXJqpHhmpltpFNQgQn You would paste PL9n07ws2xINsLzMHXJqpHhmpltpFNQgQn in this case -You can press empty links to delete all URL indexs at once, this does not delete the file It will clear all current indexes and write over them everytime you export to the same file -To set a custom name for a single url, delete the [Name (Optional)] and replace it with the name you want for the url -To set custom names for a playlist, tick Use Custom Names, and load the playlist from the ID It will then ask for a custom name for each song, if you do not want a custom name for that one, you can simply press enter -For any questions, comments, concerns, etc, P.Penguin#0420
+To set a custom name for a single URL, delete the "[Name (Optional)]" and replace it with the name you want for the URL.
+To set custom names for a playlist, tick "Use Custom Names" and load the playlist from the ID.
+It will then ask for a custom name for each song.
+If you do not want a custom name for that one, you can simply press enter.
+To delete all URLs, press "Empty Links."
+This will not delete the file, but it will clear all current indexes and write over them every time you export to the same file.
+If you are using URL Prefixes, make sure it is an HTTPS link like "https://nextnex.com/?url=", and make sure to put in your prefix before loading a playlist or link.
+ 	-For any questions, comments, concerns, etc, P.Penguin#0420

 	-Quick Note: If you are using URL Prefixes, make sure it is an HTTPS link like https://nextnex.com/?url= as well as,